These functions provide capabilities to annotate Pharmacokinetics plot

 )

-# Annotate with specific statistics and explicit variable names
+# Annotate with specific statistics, explicit variable names, and explicit digits

 annotate_pkc_df(